 It is extremely important to read and understand how to eat after surgery.
 The "cues" that you will receive from your new stomach will be completely new to you.
 When people become very overweight, the normal sensation of being full and satisfied with food diminishes.
 This leaves people with a "disconnection" between stomach and brain, and it is impossible to determine when there is enough food in the system.
 This changes after surgery and the full and satisfied feeling will return very quickly, frequently after a very small amount of food.
-It is imperative to pay close attention to what your stomach is telling you after each bite of food and stop on the very bite where you feel full, even if you haven't finished your 1⁄2 cup of food.
-If you overeat by a single bite, you may feel very sick for several hours and/or vomit, leading you to be intolerant of any solid food for several days thereafter, or may even perforate your stomach and lead to death.
+It is imperative to pay close attention to what your stomach is telling you after each bite of food and stop when the low blood sugar feeling goes away.
+If you overeat by a single bite, you may feel very sick for several hours and/or vomit, leading you to be intolerant of any solid food for several days thereafter.